Giovanni User Guide Version 2023.1

 Shapes (Countries, Major Lakes and Reservoirs, Land, Sea, U.S. States, Major Watersheds, and World Regions) are chosen from the Shape menu.
 Clicking on the name of the shape selects that shape as the region-of-interest.
 The image below shows the selection of the Country shape for France.

 If the shape selected is large enough, it will be shown on the map, as for France below (outlined in green).
 Smaller shapes can be viewed better by zooming in on the map with the ‘+’ control.

 Variable selection with the Giovanni interface can be performed via two different methods.
 The first method is Faceted Search.
 For Faceted Search, the options on the left side of the interface are shown, with many options listed under “Measurements”.
 For this example, CH4 (methane) was selected.

 Eight different data variables for methane were available when this selection was made.
 All eight of the variables are listed, and the desired variable or variables can now be selected.

 The other Variable Search method is Keyword Search.
 A keyword is simply typed into the Keyword field above the search results box, and the Search button is clicked.
 The example below shows some of the results provided when the keyword Dust was entered.

 Not all of the variables, 18 in total, could be shown here.
-Again, once the results are displayed, the desired variables can then be selected for analysis.
+Again, once the results are displayed, one or several desired variables can then be selected for analysis.